Genocs/enterprise-containers/README.md

 There are multiple options for scaling with Kubernetes and containers in general.

-Here we are going to use `Kubernetes-based Event Driven Autoscaling (KEDA)`.
+Here we are going to use `(KEDA) Kubernetes-based Event Driven Autoscaling`.

 RabbitMQ is used as an event source.